Required Preparation for

 3. Case Studies.
 Bring at least two written (no more than one page) case studies or vignettes dealing with a counseling problem or situation you have confronted during your career.
 These can be written in a simple narrative format or following a format/template with which you prefer to work.
 Information to provide may include:

-4. Read Third Culture Kids (Chapter 14-Dealing with Transition), by David C. Pollock & Ruth E. Van Reken, Nicholas Brealey, North America, 2001.
+4. Read Third Culture Kids (Chapter 14-Dealing with Transition linked in the PDF above), by David C. Pollock & Ruth E. Van Reken, Nicholas Brealey.
 If you have access to the full book, Chapters 3, 15, and 16 will serve as the basis for part of our work on Transitions.
 If you can, read the entire book; it’s a gem!

 BRING A LAPTOP (REQUIRED):